Job & Partnership Opportunities

 Positions with other conservation entities

-The DLNR Division of Forestry and Wildlife works with a large number of conservation groups in Hawaiʻi, such as the Research Corporation of the University of Hawaiʻi, non-profits, or others.
+The DLNR Division of Forestry and Wildlife works with a large number of conservation groups in Hawaiʻi, such as the Research Corporation of the University of Hawaiʻi, non-profits, and others.
 The Division of Forestry and Wildlife is part of the Hawaiʻi Conservation Alliance, which manages an opportunities website called Conservation Connections.

 Hawaiʻi Youth Conservation Corps and opportunities with KUPU